hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 world of amoebae.
 You would not need a theory of mind to explain their behaviour.
-But in a world of beings whose behavioural complexity matches your own, mental states we cannot access remain the best explanation for their behaviour.
+But in a world of beings whose behavioural complexity matches your own, mental states you cannot access remain the best explanation for the behaviour of others.
 Solipsists may be good Cartesians, retaining only those ontological commitments that might not be spoofed by a malicious Cartesian demon, but they are terrible scientists.